ericglau/demo-devex/README.md

 9. Make changes to the `src/main/webapp/index.html` (or any other webapp files) and notice that the home page changes
 10. Create the [HealthTest](https://raw.githubusercontent.com/OpenLiberty/guide-microprofile-health/master/finish/src/test/java/it/io/openliberty/guides/health/HealthTest.java) class as an integration test.
 Notice the tests are run and should pass.
 11. The port 8787 is opened by default for debugging, try connecting to it
-12. When you are done use 'ctl-c' to terminate liberty:x mode and stop your server
+12. When you are done use 'ctl-c' to terminate liberty:dev mode and stop your server

-## How to add liberty:x to an existing project
+## How to add liberty:dev to an existing project

 ### To Build
 1. Clone [ci.maven](https://github.ibm.com/mp-ls/ci.maven): `git clone git@github.ibm.com:mp-ls/ci.maven.git` and checkout "xMode" branch